Col 2:15 And having spoiled principalities and powers, he made a shew of them openly, triumphing over them.

 The picture is one that of a victorious Roman General who after a significant victory would march his armies followed by the defeated foes through the streets of Rome.
 This march was symbolic of both supremacy and security.
 The supremacy of the victor and the security that it offered to his people.
 Post the victory of Christ on the cross, Satan along with all his accomplices, principalities and powers, were taken out in a cosmic parade of gigantic proportions and were made an open spectacle, they were showcased as defeated display objects.

-As one reads these verses, it must embolden the heart of the believer, for the cross is the declaration of the supremacy of Christ, the crushing defeat of Satan, and the security of the believer.
+As one reads this verse, it must embolden the heart of the believer, for the cross is the declaration of the supremacy of Christ, the crushing defeat of Satan, and the security of the believer.

 Vinod Joy, March 24, 2017